 After understanding and decomposing the problem into smaller steps.
 The next step is to structure the solutions.
 Structuring involves representing the solutions using diagrams, flowcharts, foreseeing barriers and difficulties.
 Programming also involves exact similar steps.
 Thus facilitating this aspect of problem-solving.

 There are problems that have multiple solutions.
 Evaluating them and picking the most efficient solution is critical to problem-solving.
-In programming, there are multiple ways of writing a code for a given problem.
-Most of the time programmers evaluate what is the best possible solution, what is the most efficient piece of code that can solve the problem at hand.
+In programming, there are a multiple ways of writing code for a given problem.
+Most of the time programmers evaluate what is the best possible solution and what is the most efficient piece of code that can solve the problem at hand.
 Doing this constantly will make this a routine.

 In the images shown above, the programmer has to code for the farmer to fill the hole with shovels of mud.

 There are two possible solutions to it.

 Both the solutions are correct, but solution 2 is more efficient and clean as it has fewer lines of code.

 Finding solutions is one aspect of problem-solving and implementing it is another.
 In a programming project after children have put down a logical solution, they need to go ahead and implement it in a way that the computer can understand, like abiding by the syntax of the programming language.
 This aspect of programming a project is teaching a crucial skill of applying their solutions to a real-world context in the best possible way.